Steve Backshall: Filmography

+Personal life

-In 2015, Backshall and Olympic champion rower Helen Glover announced their engagement.
+On 16 September 2015, Backshall and Olympic champion rower Helen Glover announced their engagement on holiday in the Namib Desert.
 The couple married at Prussia Cove, Cornwall, on 10 September 2016.

 In March 2018, it was announced that Backshall and Glover were expecting twins.
 In April, Glover stated that one of the twins had died, but that she and Backshall were "hopeful for the remaining baby to arrive this summer".

-On 24 July 2018, Backshall and Glover announced the birth of their baby boy.

-On 20 January 2020, Backshall and Glover announced the birth of their twins.
-All their children's names had Cornish connections as Glover was born in Cornwall.
+On 24 July 2018, the couple announced the birth of their baby boy.
+On 17 January 2020, the couple announced the birth of their twins, a boy and girl.
+All their children's names have Cornish connections, as Glover was born in Cornwall.
+Backshall lives in Cookham, Berkshire.